Environmental rights are central to Albertans’ quality of life,

 Several aspects of Alberta’s laws require a makeover.
 Alberta needs:

 - Expansion of public/ Albertans’ rights to participate in decisions about laws, regulations, policies and authorizations,

 - Effective third party oversight of the government implementation of its statutory duties (while the Alberta Auditor General provides some oversight, it has an overly broad mandate with minimal resources),

 - Public rights to seek compliance and enforcement with legislation.

 David Boyd, author of The Right to a Healthy Environment: Revitalizing Canada’s Constitution and Cleaner, Greener, Healthier: a Prescription for Stronger Canadian Environmental Laws and Policies has suggested a constitutional right to a healthy environment as:

 Everyone has the right to live in a healthy and ecologically balanced environment, including clean air, safe water, fertile soil, nutritious food, a stable climate and flourishing biodiversity.

 Boyd further proposes framing the right around key environmental law principles such as the precautionary principle, polluter pays, and intergenerational equity.

 The ELC is conducting an assessment of existing environmental rights in the province to identify gaps in rights protection and to design a road map to a future which values these rights.
 You can expect much more on this topic as we seek to engage Albertans in this important endeavour.

-Together with your support, let’s develop powerful and effective environmental rights for Alberta.
+Together with your support, let’s develop powerful and effective rights for Alberta, Albertans and the environment.